-- 1. This guide provides a high-level summary of the abuse and neglect experienced by Deaf survivors in State and faith-based care settings during the Inquiry period (1950 to 1999).
-It also sets out where to find additional information in the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, and in the Van Asch College and Kelston School for the Deaf case study, Our Hands Were Tied. - 2.
+- This guide provides a high-level summary of the abuse and neglect experienced by Deaf survivors in State and faith-based care settings during the Inquiry period (1950 to 1999).
+It also sets out where to find additional information in the Final Report and in the Van Asch College and Kelston School for the Deaf case study. - 2.
 Chapter 2 is an executive summary. - 3.
 Chapter 3 provides contextual information relevant to Deaf children, young people and adults including tangata Turi Māori during the Inquiry period. - 4.
-Chapter 4 summarises the circumstances that led to Deaf children, young people and adults including tangata Turi Māori entering care during the Inquiry period. - 5.
+Chapter 4 summarises the circumstances that led to Deaf children, young people and adults including tangeta Turi Māori entering care during the Inquiry period. - 5.
 Chapter 5 discusses the nature and extent of abuse and neglect experienced by Deaf children, young people and adults including tangata Turi Māori in care settings. - 6.
 Chapter 6 describes the impact of the abuse and neglect that Deaf survivors suffered in care. - 7.
 Chapter 7 summarises the factors that contributed to Deaf children, young people and adults including tangata Turi Māori in care being abused and neglected.
 It also summarises the lessons learned and the changes made to prevent and respond to abuse and neglect by State and faith-based institutions that provided care.